 The Arlington congregation has assisted in establishing or maintaining numerous other Churches of Christ throughout the mid-Atlantic region, providing money, preaching, teaching and song leading as needed.
 The Arlington congregation also has planted or fostered congregations in England, Ireland, Italy, Japan, Mexico, Portugal, West Germany, and currently supports missions in Belize, Bolivia, El Salvador, Honduras, Madagascar and Nicaragua.

 The Arlington congregation also has been a national leader in breaking down barriers of race and ethnicity and in initiating innovative ministries.
 Among these is the congregation’s ministry to Spanish-speaking immigrants, begun in 1988.
 Arlington is now a diverse, multiethnic congregation ‑ one body of Christ worshipping in two languages.
+In our English-speaking worship, you will hear both men’s and women’s voices reading scripture and in prayer.

 Moreover, the Arlington congregation has worked closely with other churches and community organizations to help to meet the needs of children and the poor.
 Over the years, the congregation has played a leading role in establishing an area-wide Bible camp, an organization supporting orphaned and troubled children, and a trust for the needy.
 Arlington congregants also currently assist the homeless through the Arlington Street People’s Assistance Network, Inc. and the hungry through the Arlington Food Assistance Center.
 Throughout its history, the congregation has also contributed to benevolent efforts to meet physical needs elsewhere in the United States and around the globe.